-The reason for this is that the freedom of choice of the parties in designating the law governing their contract is traditionally limited to national laws.
+The reason for this is that the freedom of choice of the parties in designating the law governing their contract is traditionally limited to national laws (but see now Article 3 of the 2015 Hague Conference on Private International Law's Principles on Choice of Law in International Commercial Contracts, subject to certain limitations).
 Therefore, a reference by the parties to the Principles will normally be considered to be a mere agreement to incorporate them in the contract, while the law governing the contract will still have to be determined on the basis of the private international law rules of the forum.
 As a result, the Principles will bind the parties only to the extent that they do not affect the rules of the applicable law from which the parties may not derogate (see Comment 3 on Article 1.4).